 Parents who recognize these symptoms in a teen should reach out for support and an expert assessment.

-Normal levels of anxiety in teens can often be alleviated by positive habits.
+Normal levels of teenage anxiety can often be alleviated by positive habits.
 Specifically, these include the following healthy behaviors.

 - Better sleep routines